 Beef tallow has a smoke point of 400°F .
 This high temperature makes tallow perfect for deep frying.

 Both fats are flavorful and distinct.
-Duck fat has a distinct duck flavor, but it’s definitely not overpowering.
+Duck fat has a sweet, mild flavor, and it’s definitely not overpowering.
 Duck fat is famous for making amazing roast potatoes.
-It not a fat that is good to use in baking.
+It not a fat that is good to use in baking, though.

 Tallow very familiar beef fat flavor that is definitely not considered “neutral.”
 It’s the same flavor as if you were to bite into a piece of fat on a steak.
 Tallow definitely has a beef flavor, although I don’t think it is incredibly overpowering.
 I actually notice that beef tallow smells more beefy as it cooks than it actually tastes.
 That being said, it should definitely only be used in savory foods.

 Duck fat is perfect for roasting, searing and frying.
 You can even use it to make mayo and salad dressings, and make deliciously rich popcorn.
-It mostly is used to sear and roast vegetables, though.
+I mostly is used to sear and roast vegetables, though.
+It’s great in how it creates crisp exteriors that stay crispy, not turn soggy.

 It’s important to source duck fat from ducks that live free-range and pastured and are fed organic, non-GMO feed.
 Your best bet is trying to find local farms who raise their animals with these practices.
-However, if you cannot find that near you, some good brands are Epic and Fat Works.
+However, if you cannot find that near you, I highly recommend US Wellness Meats.
+Their duck fat comes from small farms in the Hudson Valley, NY, and the brand has a good reputation for high quality, pastured animal foods.
+Some other high-quality brands are Epic and Fat Works.

 Again, like duck fat, the quality of life of the cow that you source the fat from is very important.
 It is best to get the beef suet from a 100% grass-fed, organic local farm and render it yourself.
 Though I know this is not always possible, some brands I’d recommend are Fat Works, Epic, and US Wellness Meats.
 If you’re looking for high-quality tallow for skincare, Vintage Tradition is a great brand carrying scented and unscented balms.